baekingeol/OCR_Head/README.md

 ```

 ## Datasets
-You can download datasets (NQ, and HotpotQA) from
+You can download datasets (NQ, and HotpotQA)
 ```bash
 bash dataset/donwload.sh
 ```